thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 > In most cases, you will never need to write JavaScript animation logic.

-All the mechanics of preparing and managing the animations in hidden from the developer.
-This separation of concerns provides HUGE benefits to allow developers to easily use Angular 2 Animations with custom architectures & custom implementations.
+All the mechanics of preparing and managing the animations are hidden from the developer.
+This 'separation of concerns' provides HUGE benefits to allow developers to easily use Angular 2 Animations with custom architectures & custom implementations.

 ### Animations with Components Hierarchies